kirstenopstad/built-by-ko/README.md

 ```
 $ npm run start
 ```
+*NOTE: Currently, installation doesn't include instructions for connecting to Firebase, which is a large part (the whole back end!) of this project.
+Firebase credentialing and plumbing instructions to come.*

+***
 ## Known Bugs

 * No known bugs.
 If you find one, please email me at kirsten.opstad@gmail.com with the subject **[_Repo Name_] Bug** and include:
   * BUG: _A brief description of the bug_
   * FIX: _Suggestion for solution (if you have one!)_
   * If you'd like to be credited, please also include your **_github user profile link_**
+***
 ## License

 MIT License